 Which leads me to the third ingredient in this paint, which we use to both thin the paint and to clean up afterwards – cake decorator’s alcohol.

-I love cake decorator’s spirit because it’s 95% alcohol, without the slightly nasty smell that isopropyl alcohol has.
-But, if you can’t get your hands on some then isopropyl will do (and I’ve been told that in the US, Everclear and high quality lemon extract are also good options).
+I love cake decorator’s spirit because it’s 95% alcohol and easy to get from cake decorating suppliers in New Zealand, (I’ve been told that in the US, Everclear and high quality lemon extract are also good options).
 The alcohol evaporates as the paint dries, so no one is going to get tipsy off it.
 You really do need a super strong alcohol here, a weaker alcohol like vodka won’t dissolve the glaze.

 You’ll also need a few tools and such.
 A small container or jar that you can mix the paint up in – make sure this isn’t a container you mind chucking away, otherwise you’ll use half your bottle of alcohol trying to clean the container.
 Just use something you can biff when you’re done.